Lupus and Kidney Disease (Lupus Nephritis)

 Lupus nephritis can cause many signs and symptoms and may be different for everyone.
 Signs of lupus nephritis include:

 - Blood in the urine (hematuria): Glomerular disease can cause your glomeruli to leak blood into your urine.
-Your urine may look pink or light brown from blood.
+Your urine may look pink or light brown from blood, but most often you will not be able to see the blood cells except with a microscope.

 - Protein in the urine (proteinuria): Glomerular disease can cause your glomeruli to leak protein into your urine.
 Your urine may be foamy because of the protein.